Michael Patrick Mulroy

-Michael Patrick Mulroy is the former United States Deputy Assistant Secretary of Defense (DASD) for the Middle East, serving under Secretary James N. Mattis and Secretary Mark T. Esper.
+Michael Patrick Mulroy (born 1967) is the former United States Deputy Assistant Secretary of Defense (DASD) for the Middle East, serving under Secretary James N. Mattis and Secretary Mark T. Esper.
 He was responsible for representing the United States Department of Defense (DoD) for defense policy and for Middle East policy in the interagency.
 He is also a retired CIA Paramilitary Operations Officer and a United States Marine.